Service Dog Training in Waterford, MI | Clever Canine Dog Training

 Many breeds can become excellent service dogs — it depends more on the individual dog’s temperament, health, and trainability than the breed alone.
 Labrador Retrievers, Golden Retrievers, and Standard Poodles are common choices, but we work with a wide range of breeds.
 We’ll assess your dog’s suitability during our consultation.

 Under the ADA, service dogs in the United States are not required to be certified, registered, or wear a vest.
 What matters is that the dog is trained to perform specific tasks related to your disability.
-However, we can discuss voluntary certifications that may be useful in certain situations, and we make sure you understand your rights completely.
+We can discuss voluntary certifications that may be useful in certain situations, and we make sure you understand your rights completely.

 Denial of access is illegal in most circumstances under the ADA.
 We prepare you for these situations before they happen — what to say, how to handle it calmly, and when to escalate.
 We also connect clients with legal resources and disability advocacy organizations in Michigan who can help if needed.